Lung cancer is the fourth most common type of cancer in India. Read on to find out about the symptoms, staging and treatment of lung cancer.

 - Kidney stones due to increased calcium levels in the blood (because of bone resorption)

-- Paraneoplastic syndrome – A group of symptoms due to the abnormal immune response of the body to cancer
+- Paraneoplastic syndrome is a group of symptoms due to the abnormal immune response of the body to cancer

 What are the types of lung cancer?

-- Non-small cell lung cancer – It is more common and it grows and spreads slowly.
-Under this, there are three main subtypes that include adenocarcinoma, squamous cell carcinoma and large cell carcinoma
+- Non-small cell lung cancer more commonly occurs, grows, and spreads slowly.
+Under this, three main subtypes include adenocarcinoma, squamous cell carcinoma, and large cell carcinoma

-- Small cell lung cancer – This is a comparatively rare type of cancer and it grows and spreads faster.
+- Small cell lung cancer is a comparatively rare type of cancer and it grows and spreads faster.
 It usually affects smokers

 - Other uncommon cancers